yabinmeng/nosqlbench-build-docs/site/content/testing_at_scale/determinism.md

 ## Benefits

 The benefits of using procedural generation for the purposes of load testing is taken as granted in this section.
-For a more thorough discussion on the assumed merits, please see the showcase section for [Virtual DataSet](@/nosqlbench/showcase.md#virtual-data-set)
+For a more thorough discussion on the merits, please see the showcase section for [Virtual DataSet](@/nosqlbench/showcase.md#virtual-data-set)

 ## Basic Theory